Transactions of executives and related parties in Nilfisk shares

 According to the Market Abuse Regulation art.
-19 Nilfisk announces to have received notification regarding acquisition of Nilfisk shares as follows:
+19 Nilfisk announces to have received notifications regarding acquisition of Nilfisk shares as follows:

 |1.